cis-ds/course-site/content/setup/r-cloud/index.md

 ## Test it

-1. Access the "Computing for the Social Sciences" workspace.
+1. Access the "Computing for Information Science" workspace.
 There should be an option in the navigation bar on the left side of the screen.
 1. Create a "new project".

     {{< figure src="https://rstudio.cloud/images/guide/newProjectGit.png" caption="" >}}